 caught in these spiritual states of suffering, what can

 we do?
-People make hell realms out of their own anger.
-They
+People make hell realms out of their own

-for all living things and for ourselves too.
+compassion for all living things and for ourselves too.

-If we do not truly care for others we cannot know our own mind.
-We
+If we do not truly care for others we cannot know our

-to our old habits without even noticing
+but then return to our old habits without even noticing

 it.
 We must work all the time to open our hearts and

 understanding nor a purpose for understanding.
 Also, as

 life goes by, it is a good idea to keep your sense of